heeranwalnitish/LSTM_Hangman/README.md

 There are two approaches that comes to my mind for solving this problem.
 One is using reinforcement learning or casting the problem as supervised learning.
 Since by the time I am working on this project I am not that familiar with reinforcement learning I decided to use the second approach.
 During inference, the model I designed will output probability of letters existing on the word for a given state of the game and greedily select based on this probability.

+I trained a neural network to play Hangman by appropriately guessing letters in a partially or fully obscured word.
+The network receives as input a representation of the word (total number of characters, the identity of any revealed letters) as well as a list of which letters have been guessed so far.
+It returns a guess for the letter that should be picked next.